I need human help to enter verification code (office hours only)

 Members must pre-register for in-person services.

 Lay Leader Shabbats are here!
 The Ritual Committee is recruiting members to lead monthly lay lead services.
 You can give a d'var torah, lead a discussion, bring us new tunes, or otherwise bring your own creativity to the service all with the support of the Ritual Committee.
-If you're interested in leading, contact Ritual Committee chair Erin Adlerstein.
+If you're interested in leading, contact Ritual Committee chair Dick Conn.

 Onegs

 An Oneg (which means “Joy of Sabbath”) is an informal gathering in which we celebrate the joy of the Sabbath.
-This means we get to enjoy refreshments together as a community after Shabbat services Friday night.
+This means we get to enjoy refreshments together as a community after Shabbat services most Friday nights (with the exception of "Family Services" nights where we potluck beforehand to accommodate families with young children.

 At TBT we are Kosher style (not Kosher), which means no pork, no shellfish, no meat and dairy together.
 Challah is supplied by the temple and kept in the freezer.
 The temple administrator will take the challah out of the freezer each Friday morning to defrost, and will get it prepped for services.